What, Why and Which Adhesive for Rhinestones

 As for suitable surfaces; metal, glass, ceramics and some plastics are fine with super glue.
 However, it cannot be used on most polystyrene/styrofoam and paper clay surfaces as it eats into it.
-The picture below shows a part of the styrofoam eaten into when attempting to adhere a glossy pearl flat back rhinestone with super glue.
+The picture below shows a part of the styrofoam eaten into when attempting to adhere a glossy pearl rhinestone with super glue.
 It is also best not to used it on flexible material such as paper, rubber or fabric.

 Super glue is fast drying and dries like glass, therefore it shatters like glass upon hard impact or if the bond is broken.
-It sticks fast which makes it difficult to reposition or remove a flat back rhinestone if a mistake is made.
+It sticks fast which makes it difficult to re-position or remove a flat back rhinestone if a mistake is made.
 It has a strong bond, is waterproof and dries clear, however, some brands may look a little powdery white on certain surfaces (read the product label carefully).
 Super glue can be quite runny and large amounts come out if the tube or bottle is squeezed hard.
-Apply sparingly or the excess will ooze out from under the flat back of the rhinestones.
+Apply sparingly or the excess will ooze out from under the rhinestones.
 Any glue that gets onto the rhinestone is not easily removed and will give the rhinestone a blurred effect.
 Try as much as possible not to have any contact with skin.
 It hardens and dries so fast that it'll be a few days before the skin feels normal again.
 Not a convenient adhesive to remove so do take care.